Smithsonian and National Gallery of Art announce May reopenings

 “The vaccine being more widely available gives us a comfort level,” he added.
 “We’re not relying on it, but it makes it an easier decision.”

 The museums and the zoo will use the same health and safety measures adopted last year to mitigate the spread of covid-19.
-Visitors must reserve free timed passes for entry and everyone age 2 and older must wear masks.
+Visitors must reserve free timed passes for entry and everyone ages 2 and older must wear masks.
 Visitors must maintain social distancing and follow one-way paths and directions where applicable.
 There will be hand-sanitizing stations throughout the facilities.
 Visitors who are sick are asked to stay home.

 Most of the facilities will operate on reduced hours, and all will limit visitors to 20 percent of capacity, Hall said.
 The days and hours of operation for the Smithsonian museums vary and can be found at si.edu.
 The buildings’ cafes will remain closed.